mvdzee/Rapid_genomic_adaptation_guppies/README.md

 ### Selscan genome scans
-This analysis requires phased VCFs
+This analysis requires phased VCFs!!

 **To obtain the raw data**
-Run this scripts on the HPC to get XP-EHH and iHH12:
+Run this scripts on the HPC to get the required plink .map files in the correct format as well as XP-EHH and iHH12:
 Selscan - ```selscan.sh```

 **To process the raw data**